Reflections

 The name birch is derived from Proto-Germanic berko, in all probability rooted in Sanskrit bhurja, the name of a species of birch.

-Silver birch, reflected in a pond, Funen, Denmark.
+Silver birches, reflected in ponds, Funen, Denmark.
 (Photos copyright © by Kaj Halberg)

 Downy birches, reflected in Lake Karlsø, central Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)